Targeted Universalism Community of Practice

 TU COP is an experiential learning space that supports groups to:

-Over 200 people from 25 different states have experienced and enriched our small group TU COPs, from government, nonprofit, philanthropic, academic, health, and social impact sectors.Participants are focused on issues as varied as education, public health, DEI and equity, housing, public works, early childhood, commerce, impact investing, the environment, the judiciary and legal services, and more.
+Over 200 people from 25 different states have experienced and enriched our small group TU COPs, from government, nonprofit, philanthropic, academic, health, DEI/equity depts, and social impact sectors.
+Participants are focused on issues as varied as education, public health, DEI and equity, housing, public works, early childhood, commerce, impact investing, the environment, the judiciary and legal services, and more.

 Program Overview

-Designed for deep engagement and systemic transformation.
+Designed for deep engagement and transformation

 Details